enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 actually behaves?
 Google search, code search, IDE, man pages, profiling(!?) - all fine answers.
 I personally wouldn't spend a lot of time here, but we're probably helping to hone our candidates solution if we can ask the right questions.
-This is still missing the detail that our data is given to use in ascending order by time.
+This is still missing the detail that our data is given to us in ascending order by time.

 ### A More Optimal Solution